-If your target market has the phrase ‘natural living’ floating around in their vocabulary, this organic belly balm recipe has your name all over it!
+If your target market for your handmade skincare line has the phrase ‘natural living’ or ‘crunchy mama’ floating around in their vocabulary, this organic belly balm recipe has your (business) name all over it!

 Belly balm is used by women during their pregnancy to help delicate, stretching skin remain more comfortable, elastic, and itch-free.